benjaminyan/SafeAlarm/README.md

 ## Description

-Old school alarms and detectors have now become "smarter" using SafeAlarm, a smart-IOT-application.
+Old-school alarms and detectors have now become "smarter" using SafeAlarm, a smart-IOT-application.

 ## Inspiration